Protect Yourself from Drunk Drivers This Holiday Season

 - If you have been drinking, call a cab or utilize a driving service such as Uber for transportation.

 - If a friend has been drinking, do the same for him or her – call a cab or use a service like Uber for your friend.

-- Watch for and stay away from other vehicles that are travelling too fast, too slow, swerving or otherwise driving in an unsafe manner.
+- Watch for and stay away from other vehicles that are traveling too fast, too slow, swerving, or otherwise driving in an unsafe manner.

 - Avoid driving between midnight and 2:30 in the morning

 Let’s make this holiday season a safe one for our families, our friends, and ourselves.